Diontae Johnson Player Prop Bets for NFL Week 11 | Pittsburgh vs. Los Angeles 11/21/2021

 Matchup vs. Los Angeles

-- Johnson put up 14 receiving yards in his one career matchup against the Chargers, 55.5 fewer than his over/under for Sunday's game.
+- Against the Chargers, Johnson totaled 14 receiving yards in one career matchup, 55.5 fewer than his over/under for Sunday's game.

 - Johnson did not have a touchdown catch in that outing against the Chargers.

-- This week Johnson will face the NFL's third-ranked pass defense (219.2 yards allowed per game).
+- The Chargers are giving up 219.2 passing yards per game this year, the NFL's third-ranked pass defense.

-- With 12 passing TDs conceded this year, the Chargers defense is ranked third in the NFL.
+- At 1.3 passing TDs conceded per game, the Chargers defense is ranked third in the league.

 Recent Performances